rahul051296/small-talk-rasa-stack/data/nlu/smalltalk/agent.age.md

 - how can i know about your age
 - i wanna know your age
 - how long have you been alive?

+- what is your age as of today?